cs3216/cs3216.github.io/coursework/mobile/index.md

     As limited as these request methods may seem, they are actually sufficient to describe any operation.
 Consider a request to make a purchase.
-Though there is no BUY method, we do not append an action to the URL (`POST /products/buy`).
+Though there is no `buy` method, we do not append an action to the URL (`POST /products/buy`).
 Why make things more complicated when we already have a clean and built-in way of representing the operation?
 Instead, buying a product can be thought